 Seriously, parents.
 Be careful about what repeating theme is in all of the entertainment you enjoy.

-May I recommend Hidden Figures or some other movie that shows women being real heroes?
+Interested in raising kids on Sci-fi too?
+May I recommend Hidden Figures, Black Panther, Wonder Woman, or some other movie that shows women being real heroes?
 Inspire your daughters with good things.